stakewise/v3-sdk/documentation/02-fundamentals/concepts.md

 Orthogonal to that, the optional `vaultToken: { name, symbol }` argument turns the vault into an **ERC20 vault** that issues a transferable share token.
 Omit it for a non-ERC20 vault where shares are tracked internally.

+## Meta vaults and sub-vaults

+A **meta vault** is a vault that does not run validators directly — instead it holds a registry of **sub-vaults** and aggregates their staking activity.
+Stakers deposit once into the meta vault; the meta vault routes the assets across its sub-vaults.
+The meta vault admin (the **curator**) controls which sub-vaults are part of the registry.

+Lifecycle methods:

+- **`sdk.vault.addSubVault({ vaultAddress, subVaultAddress, userAddress })`** — propose a new sub-vault for the meta vault registry.
+- **`sdk.vault.rejectSubVault({...})`** — remove a proposed sub-vault before it becomes active.
+- **`sdk.vault.ejectSubVault({...})`** — remove an active sub-vault from the registry.
+- **`sdk.vault.getSubVaults({ vaultAddress, limit, skip })`** — list sub-vaults of a meta vault with paging, returning per-vault APY, staking and exiting assets.

+On Gnosis, meta vaults only support `VaultType.Default`.
+ERC20 share tokens, private vaults, and the per-vault `isOwnMevEscrow` option are not available for meta vaults on Gnosis.

 ## What is osToken (osETH / osGNO)?

 **osToken** is the StakeWise liquid staking token: **osETH** on Ethereum Mainnet and Hoodi, **osGNO** on Gnosis.
 Stakers mint osToken against their vault deposit, keeping the underlying stake productive while gaining a transferable, redeemable token.
 The osToken ERC20 address lives at `sdk.config.addresses.tokens.mintToken`.